Z-Monika/BreakingBadFan-App/README.md

 ## Characters and Character details screens

 This screen displays the list of characters grouped alphabetically.
 When a character is selected, the user is provided with the character detail screen.
-It offers further details about the character to the user and a list of character's famous quotes.
+It offers further details about the character and a list of character's famous quotes.
 Here, a user can save their favorite quotes.
 If a quote is already included among user's favorites, a filled heart icon is displayed next to the quote.

 <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Characters_scene.png" height="500"> <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Character_details_scene.png" height="500">

 ## Filter Characters screen

-A user can filter characters by multiple criteria.
-Notably by:
+A user can filter characters by multiple criteria, such as:
 - Character life status (i.e. alive or deceased)
 - Season fetures